-- On August 14, 2022, FFIE entered into a definitive Securities Purchase Agreement with FF Simplicity and RAAJJ Trading LLC for \$52.0 million of committed near-term convertible senior secured notes financing subject to certain conditions (which was increased on September 23, 2022 to \$57.0 million, which increase was subsequently terminated upon the funding of the initial \$10.0 million tranche of SPA Notes to Senyun, which occurred on October 27, 2022), and the potential for an additional \$243.0 million of incremental senior secured convertible notes financing to be funded within 90 days after the initial closing. \$43.3 million (net of original issue discount and transaction costs) of the \$52.0 million committed amount has been funded to date.
-On September 23, 2022, FF and certain investors affiliated with ATW Partners LLC entered into the Warrant Exercise Agreement, pursuant to which, subject to the satisfaction of certain minimum trading price, minimum trading volume and other equity conditions, FF will have the right, exercisable on one or more occasions prior to January 23, 2023, to require the ATW Investors to exercise on a cash basis certain warrants held by the ATW Investors, in part, in exchange for newly issued shares of Class A Common Stock in an amount not to exceed (a) for any single Forced Exercise, \$7.0 million in aggregate exercise price, and (b) for all Forced Exercises in the aggregate, the difference of (x) the maximum exercise price amount allowed under the Warrant Exercise Agreement (which is approximately \$20.0 million) less (y) the aggregate exercise price of any voluntary exercises of the same warrants held by the ATW Investors after the date of the Warrant Exercise Agreement.
-See "Description of Securities Description of Warrants SPA Warrants and SPA Notes" for additional information. - On September 25, 2022, FFIE entered into a Joinder and Amendment Agreement with Senyun International Ltd., an affiliate of Daguan International Limited, FF Simplicity and RAAJJ Trading LLC, for the purchase of up to \$60.0 million under the SPA, of which \$8.8 million (net of original issue discount and transaction costs) has been funded to date.
-The initial \$10.0 million tranche was funded on October 27, 2022.
-See "Description of Securities Description of Warrants SPA Warrants and SPA Notes" for additional information. - On October 24, 2022, FFIE entered into a Limited Consent and Third Amendment to the SPA (the "Third Amendment") with FF Simplicity as administrative and collateral agent and purchaser, Senyun as purchaser, and RAAJJ Trading LLC as purchaser.
-See "Description of Securities - Description of Warrants SPA Warrants and SPA Notes" for additional information. - On November 8, 2022, FFIE entered into a Limited Consent and Amendment to the SPA (the "Fourth Amendment") with FF Simplicity as administrative and collateral agent and purchaser, Senyun as purchaser, and RAAJJ Trading LLC as purchaser.
-See "Description of Securities Description of Warrants - SPA Warrants and SPA Notes" for additional information.

-Beginning on August 16, 2022, FF Aventuras SPV XI, LLC, FF Adventures SPV XVIII LLC, FF Ventures SPV IX LLC and FF Venturas SPV X LLC, entities affiliated with ATW Partners LLC, converted portions of the aggregate principal amount of the outstanding convertible notes issued by FFIE in a private placement pursuant to a Second Amended and Restated Note Purchase Agreement, dated as of October 9, 2020 (as amended from time to time, the "NPA," and such convertible notes issued under the NPA, the "ATW NPA Notes"), into shares of Class A Common Stock, as follows below:
+- On August 14, 2022, FFIE entered into a definitive Securities Purchase Agreement with FF Simplicity and RAAJJ Trading LLC for \$52 million of committed near-term convertible senior secured notes financing subject to certain conditions, which was subsequently increased on September 23, 2022 to \$57 million (\$37.4 million (net of original issue discount and transaction costs) of which has been funded to date) and the potential for an additional \$243 million of incremental senior secured convertible notes financing to be funded within 90 days after the initial closing.
+On September 23, 2022, FF and certain investors affiliated with ATW Partners LLC entered into Warrant Exercise Agreement, pursuant to which, subject to the satisfaction of certain minimum trading price, minimum trading volume and certain other equity conditions, FF will have the right, exercisable on one or more occasions prior to January 23, 2023, to require the ATW Investors to exercise on a cash basis certain warrants held by the ATW Investors, in part, in exchange for newly issued shares of Class A Common Stock in an amount not to exceed (a) for any single Forced Exercise, \$7.0 million in aggregate exercise price, and (b) for all Forced Exercises in the aggregate, the difference of (x) the maximum exercise price amount allowed under the Warrant Exercise Agreement (which is approximately \$20.0 million) less (y) the aggregate exercise price of any voluntary exercises of the same warrants held by the ATW Investors after the date of the Warrant Exercise Agreement.
+See "Description of Securities Description of Warrants SPA Warrants and SPA Notes" for additional information. - On September 25, 2022, FFIE entered into a Joinder and Amendment Agreement with Senyun International Ltd., an affiliate of Daguan International Limited, FF Simplicity and RAAJJ Trading LLC, for the purchase of up to \$60.0 million under the SPA.
+See "Description of Securities Description of Warrants SPA Warrants and SPA Notes" for additional information. - Beginning on August 16, 2022, FF Aventuras SPV XI, LLC, FF Adventures SPV XVIII LLC, FF Ventures SPV IX LLC and FF Venturas SPV X LLC, entities affiliated with ATW Partners LLC, converted portions of the aggregate principal amount of the outstanding ATW NPA Notes into shares of Class A Common Stock, as follows below: